AmaPrecious/Dano_Airline_passenger_satisfacion/README.md

 4. *DAX Calculations:* DAX expressions were utilized to create new measures or calculated columns based on specific business requirements.
 These measures could include aggregations, calculations, or transformations needed for analysis and reporting.

-5. *Grouping Columns:* Columns may have been grouped together to create hierarchies or to organize data for better visualization and analysis.
+5. *Grouping Columns:* Columns were grouped together to create hierarchies or to organize data for better visualization and analysis.

 6. *Dashboard Creation:* Dashboards were designed to present key metrics and insights in a visually appealing and interactive manner.
 This involved arranging visualizations, adding slicers or filters for interactivity, and configuring the layout to convey information effectively.